QubesOS/qubes-doc/common-tasks/software-update-dom0.md

 sudo qubes-dom0-update --enablerepo=qubes-dom0-unstable
 ~~~

-To enable or disable any of these repos permanently, change the corresponding boolean in
+To enable or disable any of these repos permanently, change the corresponding `enabled` value to `1` in
 `/etc/yum.repos.d/qubes-dom0.repo`.

 ### Kernel Upgrade ###